Merrell Pace Glove 2 Review Facts

 meant to be run on in the Merrell Pace Glove 2 is typically meant to be run on trails, though some runners prefer using this shoe on asphalt.
 Usually, you will be better off sticking to the recommended terrain, as this will help the shoe last longer, and get the job done more efficiently.
 The traction on the bottom of the shoe is going to perform a lot better on dirt and sand; things you will typically run on during trail running, as opposed to asphalt.
 Whether or not you intend to run on asphalt or trails though, the shoe is going to do you well.

 The suggested retail price

 of the Merrell Pace Glove isn’t too bad actually, coming in at around $85.
 This price is really great for the shoe that you’re getting, despite being a little loose in the upper.
-The shoe does have some nice traits, especially after broken in, and for the price of the shoe, it’s something many feel is absolutely worth buying.
+The shoe does have some nice traits and for the price of the shoe, it’s something many feels is absolutely worth buying.

 The traction of the Merrell Pace Glove 2 is very good, especially when used on trails for trail running.
-The other great thing about the traction of the shoe is that it is going to last the runner for a long time, since the material the outsole and bottom of the shoe is made of is Merrell’s Vibram rubber.
+The other great thing about the traction of the shoe is that it is going to last the runner for a long time since the material the outsole and bottom of the shoes are made of is Merrell’s Vibram rubber.
 Runner’s typically are very satisfied with not only how well the traction of the shoe performs on all surfaces, but how long it will last them.

 Like the other models of the shoe, ranging from both the men’s Trail Glove lineup and the women’s Pace Glove lineup, the Merrell Pace Glove 2 is a very flexible shoe.
 This is a feature of the shoe that many runners find very appealing because it gives them a full range of motion while they’re running.
 This also giving them the feel of them being barefoot during their run.
 If a flexible shoe is something that you’re looking to run the trails with, this very well may be the shoe for you.